commutron/barnacle/README.md

 # barnacle

 An alarm clock utility.
-Syncs time to the host server and shows notifications on a recurring schedule of times.
+Syncs time the host server and shows notifications on a recurring schedule of times.

+The goal is to get every client to share the same time even if the desktop time is inccorrect.

+The time is not accurate to the millisecond as it is not compensating for the API call delay.
+Even on a poor connection the round trip is negligible so more accuracy is not deemed worth while at this time.

+If the server API is unavailable, it will continue to work but off of the local computer time.

 config.json